If you hope to practice law in the US, one step towards accomplishing that goal is to obtain a Juris Doctorate.

 Writing or Editing

-Essential skills that are required to get into-and succeed in-law school include reading, writing, and research skills.
-These skills can prove to be invaluable if a JD holder chooses to switch to a career in writing or editing.
+Essential skills that are required to get into and succeed in law school include reading, writing, and research skills.
+These skills can prove invaluable if a JD holder chooses to switch to a career in writing or editing.

-You can become a writer of legal publications, textbooks, fiction or non-fiction, and more.
+In this area, you can become a writer of legal publications, textbooks, fiction or non-fiction, and more.
 You can even become a journalist for online or print media.
-The eye for detail that lawyers need when drafting legal documents can also be a useful skill as an editor.
+The eye for detail that lawyers need when drafting legal documents can also be useful as an editor.

-Formal education in writing isn't required to become a successful writer.
-With a talent for words and the writing skills provided in law school, someone with a JD can do well as a writer or editor.
+Formal education in writing isn’t required to become a successful writer.
+However, with a talent for words and the writing skills provided in law school, someone with a JD can do well as a writer or editor.
 Writing, proofreading, and editing classes can also improve these skills.

 Types of Courses in the Juris Doctorate Program

 Completing a Juris Doctorate will equip you with all the knowledge you need regarding the legal system, court procedures, and the laws that govern them.
-The coursework involves several general courses covering government, business, and politics.
+In addition, the coursework involves several general courses covering government, business, and politics.

-You will also get to cover coursework that is related to the aspects of law you'd like to specialize in.
-Some of the specific course options that a J.D. program offers aspiring lawyers are:
+You will also get to cover coursework related to the aspects of law you’d like to specialize in.
+Some of the specific course options that a JD program offers aspiring lawyers are: